Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Model Representation of the Spectrogram

 \section{Model Representation of the Spectrogram}

-We aim to represent the discrete log-frequency spectrogram $U[\alpha,t]$, $\alpha,t\in\Z$, which contains the superposed sound of the musical instruments, via a parametric model of the sounds of the individual instruments, while the parameter values that characterize the instruments are not known before.
+contains the superposed sound of the musical instruments. {Now, the goal is to} represent {$U[\alpha,t]$} via a parametric model of the sounds of the individual instruments, while the parameter values that characterize the instruments are not known {beforehand}.

-A simple model for many musical instruments (particularly string and wind instruments) is the wave equation, which has sinusoidal solutions (the \emph{harmonics}) at frequencies $f_h=hf_1^\circ$, $h=1,\dotsc,N_{\mathrm{har}}$, where $f_1^\circ>0$ is the \emph{fundamental frequency}.
-However, many string instruments (especially the piano in its high notes) have non-negligible stiffness in their strings, leading to a fourth-order equation which has solutions $f_h=(1+bh^2)^{1/2}hf_1^\circ$, with the inharmonicity parameter $b\geq0$ (cf.\ \cite{FletcherRossing12}).
+A simple model for {the tone production of} many musical instruments (particularly string and wind instruments) is the wave equation, which has sinusoidal solutions (the \emph{harmonics}) at frequencies $f_h=hf_1^\circ$, $h=1,\dotsc,N_{\mathrm{har}}$, where $f_1^\circ>0$ is the \emph{fundamental frequency} {and $N_{\mathrm{har}}\in\N$ is the number of harmonics to be considered}.
+However, many string instruments (especially the piano in its high notes) have non-negligible stiffness in their strings, leading to a fourth-order equation which has solutions $f_h=(1+bh^2)^{1/2}hf_1^\circ$, {$h=1,\dotsc,N_{\mathrm{har}}$}, with the inharmonicity parameter $b\geq0$ (cf.\ \cite{FletcherRossing12}).

 Neglecting any negative frequencies, we model our time-domain signal for the $j$th tone as a linear combination of complex exponentials: